 Most extreme, and relatively rare, are cases where coyotes attack people.
 The majority of cases involve younger children.
 Most attacks have occurred in the Southwest, especially southern California, where coyotes have lived in suburbs for decades.
 Prior to 2009, the only fatal case of a coyote attack in recent history occurred in 1981 in a Los Angeles suburb.
 However, in October 2009, a 19-year old woman was fatally attacked by eastern coyotes while hiking alone in Cape Breton Highlands National Park, Nova Scotia.
-Click here for more information about this attack.
 In Midwestern metropolitan areas where coyotes are still considered a relatively recent phenomenon, coyote attacks on people remain isolated and rare.
-Click here for research information on coyote conflicts.

 Are all coyotes a threat to people?